WenbinFei/wenbinfei.github.io/about/index.md

-My passion is to discover the mechanism of thermal–hydraulic–mechanical–chemical (THMC) process in geomaterials at particle scale, then apply the foundings to engineering applications.
-I am working on the fluid flow and heat flow in porous media at particle scale using image processing and machine learning techniques.
-In order to finish my PhD project, I need to work as a Data Scientist to extract the features in geometerials and discover the relationship between various scales.
-During my master period, I coupled ABAQUS and ECLIPSE to simulate the THMC process of Carbon Dioxide Storage.
+My passion is to discover the mechanism of thermal–hydraulic–mechanical–chemical (THMC) process in geomaterials at multi-scale, then apply the findings to engineering applications.
+Now, I am working on the fluid flow and heat flow in porous media at particle scale and laboratory scale using image processing and machine learning techniques.
+In order to finish my [PhD project](../research_demos/0-phd-project.md), I need to work as a Data Scientist to extract the features in geometerials and discover the relationship between various scales.
+During my master period, I coupled ABAQUS and ECLIPSE to simulate the THMC process of Carbon Dioxide Storage at filed scale.

-The ouptputs of my research can also be implemented for other engineering applications such as:
+The outputs of my research can also be implemented for other engineering applications such as:

 - In geothermal engineering, this project will guide the material selection of high-quality grout which requires high thermal conductivity and low hydraulic conductivity.
 - In nuclear waste disposal engineering, this project will help in the design of engineered barrier which needs low hydraulic permeability and a self-sealing (deformation) ability.
-- The results of this project will assist in predicting the macroscale behaviour of methane hydrate-bearing soils, which are sensitive to thermal, hydraulic, mechanical and chemical conditions.
+- The results of this project will assist in predicting the macro-scale behaviour of methane hydrate-bearing soils, which are sensitive to thermal, hydraulic, mechanical and chemical conditions.

 Furthermore, I worked as a road engineer and have the experience of designing both urban roads and highways.
 My work also involved the design about sponge city.
 Now, I also working as a testing engineer which offer me a better understanding of what parameters are required for different engineering applications and how they are achieved.

 **Summary**

-I have the research experience on multiphysic of geomaterials at multiscale as well as the working experience of a civil engineer.
+I have the research experience on multi-physic of geomaterials at multi-scale as well as the working experience of a civil engineer.

 - PhD Student (Infrastructure Engineering, Geotechnical Group), The University of Melbourne, Australia.
 - M.E., Civil Engineering, University of Chinese Academy of Sciences, China.